-A faculty member's annualized base salary is his or her compensation for full-time effort for the nine-month, two semester academic year (typically mid-August through mid-May).
+A faculty member's annualized base salary is their compensation for full-time effort for the nine-month, two semester academic year (typically mid-August through mid-May).
 For faculty with extended contracts associated with administrative responsibilities, the base salary is compensation for full-time effort for the term of the contract, typically 10.5 or 12 months.
-[Compare: When a faculty member is hired into a full-time appointment, she or he is provided with a base salary amount.
+[Compare: When a faculty member is hired into a full-time appointment, they areprovided with a base salary amount.
 For most faculty members, that amount represents full, or "100%," effort for the nine months of the academic year.
 For faculty with extended contracts related to administration roles (i.e., department chairs, directors), the base salary amount could represent full effort for 12 or 10.5 months.
 That base salary is the foundation of an individual's total compensation.]